ShivankK26/The-Dice-Game/README.md

 <!-- GETTING STARTED -->
 # Getting Started

 To get started, download all the faces of dice and import them in your project.
+After that create the HTML, CSS, and JavaScript files.